dotnet/csharpstandard/standard/types.md

 Floating-point operations may be performed with higher precision than the result type of the operation.
 To force a value of a floating-point type to the exact precision of its type, an explicit cast ([§11.8.7](expressions.md#1187-cast-expressions)) can be used.

-> *Example*: Some hardware architectures support an "extended" or "long double" floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
+> *Example*: Some hardware architectures support an “extended” or “long double” floating-point type with greater range and precision than the `double` type, and implicitly perform all floating-point operations using this higher precision type.
 Only at excessive cost in performance can such hardware architectures be made to perform floating-point operations with *less* precision, and rather than require an implementation to forfeit both performance and precision, C# allows a higher precision type to be used for all floating-point operations.
 Other than delivering more precise results, this rarely has any measurable effects.
 However, in expressions of the form `x * y / z`, where the multiplication produces a result that is outside the `double` range, but the subsequent division brings the temporary result back into the `double` range, the fact that the expression is evaluated in a higher range format can cause a finite result to be produced instead of an infinity. *end example*

 ### 8.3.8 The Decimal type

 The `decimal` type is a 128-bit data type suitable for financial and monetary calculations.
 The `decimal` type can represent values including those in the range at least -7.9 × 10⁻²⁸ to 7.9 × 10²⁸, with at least 28-digit precision.

 The finite set of values of type `decimal` are of the form (–1)ᵛ × *c* × 10⁻ᵉ, where the sign *v* is 0 or 1, the coefficient *c* is given by 0 ≤ *c* < *Cmax*, and the scale *e* is such that *Emin* ≤ *e* ≤ *Emax*, where *Cmax* is at least 1 × 10²⁸, *Emin* ≤ 0, and *Emax* ≥ 28.
-The `decimal` type does not necessarily support signed zeros, infinities, or NaN's.
+The `decimal` type does not necessarily support signed zeros, infinities, or NaN’s.

 A `decimal` is represented as an integer scaled by a power of ten.
 For `decimal`s with an absolute value less than `1.0m`, the value is exact to at least the 28th decimal place.
 For `decimal`s with an absolute value greater than or equal to `1.0m`, the value is exact to at least 28 digits.
 Contrary to the `float` and `double` data types, decimal fractional numbers such as `0.1` can be represented exactly in the decimal representation.
 In the `float` and `double` representations, such numbers often have non-terminating binary expansions, making those representations more prone to round-off errors.

 If either operand of a binary operator is of `decimal` type then standard numeric promotions are applied, as detailed in [§11.4.7](expressions.md#1147-numeric-promotions), and the operation is performed with `double` precision.

 The result of an operation on values of type `decimal` is that which would result from calculating an exact result (preserving scale, as defined for each operator) and then rounding to fit the representation.
-Results are rounded to the nearest representable value, and, when a result is equally close to two representable values, to the value that has an even number in the least significant digit position (this is known as "banker's rounding").
+Results are rounded to the nearest representable value, and, when a result is equally close to two representable values, to the value that has an even number in the least significant digit position (this is known as “banker’s rounding”).
 That is, results are exact to at least the 28th decimal place.
 Note that rounding may produce a zero value from a non-zero value.

 If a `decimal` arithmetic operation produces a result whose magnitude is too large for the `decimal` format, a `System.OverflowException` is thrown.